 The platform, with 50-50 partnership, has set a goal of establishing over 2 GW of wind energy capacity in the next five years.
 It will try to build both onshore and offshore wind projects under central and select state tenders.

 Earlier this year, Engie won a capacity totaling 280 MW.
-These projects, 200 MW and 50 MW in Tamil Nadu and 30 MW in Gujarat, are currently in implementation stage.
+These projects, 200 MW and 50 MW in Tamil Nadu and 30 MW in Gujarat, are currently in the implementation stage.
 These projects will form a part of the Platform.

 “ENGIE is pleased to join forces with STOA to reinforce its commitment to this harmonious progress.
 Our aim is to respond to the major challenges of the energy transition, in particular in fast-growing countries like India,” said Malcolm Wrigley, country manager at ENGIE India.